jerrychihchun/pseudo-profundity/README.md

 ### Revisions on the MLP model

-Since overfitting is observed, we can make some changes based on the MLP model.
+We make some changes based on the MLP model.
 We reduce the hidden layer size to 8 and input maximum length to 100, and in addition, we want to compare if the activation function for the final single output will improve when changed to a hard sigmoid function.
 The results are shown below.
-Therefore, the metadata and trained vectors are updated accordingly in tsv files.
 The model summary is decribed below.
 With an additional 81 parameters, its accuracy is fairly satisfactory.

 <img src="./figures/activation.png" width="350" height="235">